WeAreTheField/wearethefield/inprogress/music/index.md

 - Statistics only include papers presented.
 Chairs, roundtables, special interest groups, posters, etc., are not included.

+## Publishing

+Looking for:
+- Number of music books published by non-affiliated scholars in the past 5 years
+- Number of journal articles in the top 6 journals published by non-affiliated scholars in the past 5 years
+- Alternative publication methods both for non-affiliated and affiliated scholars

+## Granting

+Looking for:
+- Number of grant opportunities specifically for non-affiliated scholars
+- Number of non-affiliated scholars who win the major music association-funded grants
+- Number of non-affiliated scholars who win state-wide humanities funded grants
+- Number of non-affiliated scholars who win federal humanities and arts funded grants

 <script type="module">
       import mermaid from 'https://cdn.jsdelivr.net/npm/mermaid@9/dist/mermaid.esm.min.mjs';
       mermaid.initialize({